MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 ```

 Let's inspect the physical counts programmatically.
 For example, you can show all physical resource estimates and their breakdown using the `physicalCounts` field
 in the result data.
-This will show the logical qubit error and logical T-state error rates required to match the error budget.
+This will show the logical qubit error and logical T state error rates required to match the error budget.
 By default runtimes are shown in nanoseconds.

 ```python
 result.data()["physicalCounts"]